 While not confirmed, I believe the control panel does feature PID technology, even though the 25-degree temperature adjustment jumps are disappointing.

 I should note there is also a more powerful auger motor which is good to see.
 I’m not sure if its now DC powered, as is the case with the Traeger D2 Direct Drive system though.

 So how much more do Oklahoma Joe’s want for these new second-generation Rider DLX models?

 Well, if you check out Lowes.com the current pricing is around $999 for the L Series Rider DLX 900 and just under $1,100 for the Rider DLX 1200.

 Hence, you’ll currently pay about double for a Rider DLX 900 over the previous generation Rider 900 at $545.

 Conclusions On The Oklahoma Joe’s L Series Rider DLX Models

-It would also appear Oklahoma Joe’s are using PID temperature control technology which is good to see, though the 25-degree temperature adjustments is disappointing and so is the lack of WiFi/App support.
+It would also appear Oklahoma Joe’s is using PID temperature control technology which is good to see, though the 25-degree temperature adjustments is disappointing, and so is the lack of WiFi/App support.
 These lacking features are all perfectly acceptable if the price is right.

 However, at their current price point of around $1,000, these second-generation Rider DLX pellet grills are not competitive with other options in my best pellet grills under $1,000.